The ultimate Alice Springs & Surrounds accommodation guide

 Right in the centre of town is the Aurora Hotel.
 The Aurora has everything a traveller needs, including comfortable and cosy rooms, an outdoor swimming pool, a great restaurant and an excellent location – all in the heart of the CBD.

 For travellers on a tight budget, Alice in the Territory is a perfect option.
-Situated just two kilometres south of the town’s CBD, it’s close to the Casino, the Alice Springs Convention Centre and the Alice Springs Golf Club.
+Situated just 2km south of the town’s CBD, it’s close to the Casino, the Alice Springs Convention Centre and the Alice Springs Golf Club.

 The cool, dry nights in Australia’s Red Centre are perfect for camping, which explains why Alice Springs has some of the best camping grounds Australia has to offer.
 Whether you’re bringing your own tent or not, there are plenty of options for spending the night underneath the stars.